Skip to Content Top

 3. Spray Foam Reduces Street Noise

-The sound transmission class (STC) rating for blown-in fiberglass is 36, which still allows a conversation to be heard, but not understood, through walls.
+The sound transmission class (STC) rating for blown-in fiberglass is 36, which still allows a conversation to be heard but not understood through walls.
 Mineral wool batts have an STC of 50.
-And spray foam insulation has an STC of 40 to 50, enough to completely silence a loud argument in an adjacent room.
+Spray foam insulation has an STC of 40 to 50, enough to completely silence a loud argument in an adjacent room.

 4. Spray Foam Offers Long-Term Energy Savings